Does DevOps or Cloud Engineer Need Coding?

 This is where DevOps engineers come in!
 Their main goal is to bridge the gap between these two teams.
 They do this by implementing automated systems and processes.

 Overall, a DevOps engineer is like a bridge between two worlds.
-They help to bring developers and operations teams together.
-And they make the software development lifecycle smoother and more efficient.
+They help speed up the development process by automating tasks like testing, building, and deploying software updates, making the development lifecycle smoother and more efficient.

 What Does a Cloud Engineer Do?